 CAN YOU FLY DRONE AERIAL VIDEOGRAPHY FROM MOVING VEHICLES?

 Yes, in non-congested, rural areas, this is permitted under Part 107 rules.

 Yes.
 We have been granted an FAA Part 107 waiver for operations outside of daylight limits (after sunset and before sunrise).
 We also have night flight approval for most of Ohio and neighboring states controlled airspace such as Cincinnati, Cleveland, Columbus, Dayton, Indianapolis and Louisville Airports

 Yes, all the time.

-HOW SMOOTH IS THE UHD AERIAL VIDEO YOU PROVIDE?
+HOW SMOOTH IS THE UHD DRONE AERIAL VIDEOGRAPHY YOU PROVIDE?

-CAN YOU CAPTURE AERIAL VIDEO OVER LARGE CROWDS?
+CAN YOU CAPTURE AERIAL VIDEOGRAPHY/PHOTOGRAPHY OVER LARGE CROWDS?

-For safety reasons we never fly over groups of people using our drones.
+FAA regulations prohibit flying directly over the public without a waiver.
+It has always been our policy to never fly over groups of people using our drones.
 The FAA prohibits flying near sports arenas and stadiums with a seating capacity of 30,000 or more through TFR’s.
 We will never put the general public at risk under any circumstances.
 We must tightly control the area of flight operation (sterile closed set only).
-Great shots of large crowds is still possible from a safe offset distance of 500 feet.
+Great shots of large crowds is still possible using a long telephoto lens on the drone.
 We are permitted to fly closer to personnel that are willing participants (cast, crew, talent, extras) in the production.

 DO YOU USE FPV OR “FIRST PERSON VIEW?”